DOC COLOUR’S ZOP ZOO CARD GAME

 CATEGORY CARDS

 These cards have all-white borders around them.
-They display an animal and list a specific animal category at the top of each card.
-Also, there is a small number in upper left or right corner of each card.
+They display an animal (with the name of the animal below its illustration) and show the animal’s category at the top of each card.
+Also, there is a small number in the upper-left or right corner of each card.
 This number indicates what the point value of the card will be worth when matched.

 These cards have white-to-gray borders around them.
-They display only the LOWER HALF of an animal and say CONNECT at the top of each card.
-All Lower Half Connect Cards have an indicated point value of 80 points listed in upper left or right corner of the card.
+They display only the LOWER HALF of an animal (with the name of the animal below its illustration) and have the word CONNECT at the top of each card.
+All Lower Half Connect Cards have an indicated point value of 80 points listed in the upper-left or right corner of the card.

 These cards will be worth POINTS when connected to their matching UPPER HALF Connect Cards.